Pedrozxcv/swagger-tutorial/README.md

 });
 ```

 Same as the PUT request, check if any product matches the id in the request, if it does the product is removed, if it doesn't return an error.

 Add the operationId and export the function and we have an API with CRUD operations done.

+All the code is in the repository, so if you any doubt you check the code or contact me.
+Have a nice day.